MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-testpermissions-attribute.md

 *TestPermissions*
 Type: [TestPermissions](../methods-auto/testpermissions/testpermissions-option.md)

 Specifies the permission sets used on tests that are run by the test method.

-The possible values are the following:
+*TestPermissions* can have one of following values:

 * **Disabled**